Recently, I got the opportunity to deploy the SQL Server database to Azure. This Azure tutorial will discuss how to deploy SQL Database to Azure.

 Below are the Prerequisites needed here.

-2. Now, to deploy the SQL Database to Azure, Right-click on the name of the database –> select the Tasks option –> Click on Deploy Database to Microsoft Azure SQL Database.
+- Now, to deploy the SQL Database to Azure, Right-click on the database name –> select the Tasks option, –> click on Deploy Database to Microsoft Azure SQL Database.

-3. Now, it will show you the below wizard, Click on the Next button on the Introduction page.
+3. Now, it will show you the wizard below.
+Click on the Next button on the Introduction page.

-5. Specify the new Database name, specify the edition of Microsoft Azure SQL Database, Provide the maximum database size and the service objective, and then click on the Next button on the Deployment Settings tab as shown below.
+5. Specify the new Database name, select the edition of Microsoft Azure SQL Database, provide the maximum database size, and specify the service objective.
+Then, click the Next button on the Deployment Settings tab, as shown below.

-6. Below is the Summary tab, where you can verify if all the provided details are correct, if you want to modify any of the options, you can click on the Previous button, or else click on the Finish button to finish the complete process.
+6. Below is the Summary tab, where you can verify if all the provided details are correct.
+If you want to modify any of the options, you can click the Previous button.
+Alternatively, click the Finish button to complete the process.

 Validate The Local Database In Azure

-Now, to make sure that the deployment is completed successfully, Let’s log in to the Azure Portal to verify if the new database has been deployed successfully.
+To ensure the deployment is completed successfully, let’s log in to the Azure Portal to verify if the new database has been deployed successfully.

-You can able to see the TSINFODB database that we have deployed from the local SQL server management studio to Azure.
+You can see the TSINFODB database that we have deployed from the local SQL Server Management Studio to Azure.

 Click on the database name to find the complete details.